aroygas/CucumberSample/README.md

 ## 4. HTML report:

 An html report called **results.html** should be generated in root of the project if tests are ran with default or debug pofiles, or `--format html -o results.html` is added to runner options.

+ # Note

+ You also need to have preferred browser installed and webdriver for that driver put in ruby/bin directory (chrome is default).
+ Web drivers can be found here http://www.seleniumhq.org/download/

+ This smokes tests were successfully ran on **Chrome** and **Firefox**.
+ **Microsoft Edge** has issues with getting values from fields and finding elements and is not recommended)